music-for-westies/blog/_posts/2022-07-24-what-is-wcs-music.md

   </div>
 </div>

+What can we hear in the rhythm section?
+There is a bass drum on every `1`, snare on every `2`, and a hi-hat on `1 & 2 &`.

-What note stands out the most?
-Most of us would say every second beat, count `2`, where the snare drum strikes.
+What beat stands out the most?
+Most of us would say count `2`, where the snare drum lands.
 Snare drums have a sharp, percussive sound, at a pitch that humans are more sensitive to [^A_weighting].
 The repeated accent on every second beat is called a [_backbeat_](https://en.wikipedia.org/wiki/Beat_(music)#Backbeat), and is the foundation of jazz, blues, soul and hip hop music [^backbeat_history]<sup>,</sup>[^backbeat_lit_review].